From Merkelbeek to Märckelbach:

 Colin Renfrew, Prehistory: The making of the human mind.
 Modern Library (2009).

-ten oldest civilizations that ever existed.
+Listing of the ten oldest civilizations that ever existed.

 About prehistory in the near East.